Fast Facts about Dunkleosteus - The Giant Armored Placoderm

 This is a beautiful wire model of Dunkleosteus terrelli hanging at the Indiana State Museum.

-Species and Range
+Dunkleosteus Species and Geographic Distribution

 On the map, D. terrelli's range was the entire light blue shallow sea left of the "NA" label.
 During the late devonian, most of North America was underneath a shallow sea.
 Specimens of D. terrelli are found from Pennsylvania to California, down to Texas.
 The Rheic Ocean is the narrow ocean separating North America from Gondwana.
 Image from Ron Blakey via Wikipedia (Creative Commons Attribution license).